 Do you have baby changing facilities?

-Yes, baby changing facilities are located in all toilets (except those next to the Discovery Centre) and we have a Parent and Baby room is located in the Go Wild! area.
+Yes, baby changing facilities are located in all toilets (except those next to the Discovery Centre).
+Our Parent and Baby room is located in the Go Wild! area.
 A nappy vending machine is located in the toilets opposite Go Safari!

 Can we buy food at the Park?